damolmo/LineageOS-Switch-T210-UNOFFICIAL/README.md

 2.- Extract the <b>Hekate SD</b> file into your SD root and copy the <b>lineage-17.1-[date]-icosa-daviiid99.zip</b> file in the root as well.

-3.- Launch Hekate on your non-mariko Switch and go to <b>Tools> Arch Bit/RCM/Touch/Partitions> Partition SD Card</b>
+3.- Launch Hekate on your non-mariko Switch and go to <b>Tools> Arch bit • RCM • Touch • Partitions> Partition SD Card</b>

 4.- Select the <b>Flash Android</b> option, when finished presh <b>Continue</b>